geraldmc/geraldmc.github.io/_posts/2016-07-14-simple-luigi.md

 ### Basics

-`Task` is a key abstraction and forms the basic building block of a Luigi pipeline.
+The `Task` abstraction provides the basic building block of a Luigi pipeline.
 Pipelines are built by chaining together Tasks to form a series of dependencies.
 The `requires` method of the Task object is what allows a directed graph of dependency to take shape.
 Whatever input is required to run a subsequent task, i.e. input from a db query, a screen scrape, or any combination, is referenced in this block.

 With input provided by the requires method, the `run` method defines what you do with the preceding input.
 Finally, `output` is where you store the result.